baterja/RapidSettings/README.md

 TODOs before I can name it 1.0 version:
 - [x] Test everything thoroughly,
-- [ ] Learn how to use AppVeyor to properly patch version numbers,
+- [x] Learn how to use AppVeyor to properly patch version numbers,
 - [x] Create some QuickStart or another tutorial,
 - [x] Organize namespaces because it's too many of them to do so few things,

 And after that maybe...:
+- [ ] List features on GitHub,
 - [ ] Create separate packages with more advanced Converters and Providers,
 - [ ] Make more specific exceptions (if someone expresses such a need),
 - [ ] Add another interface for Providers which will enable retrieving multiple raw values at once,